rfoel/bulma-toast/README.md

   </head>
 ```

-Bulma Toast supports [animate.css](https://daneden.github.io/animate.css/) (and maybe others?).
 Accepts a object with `in` and `out` with css classes to add animations.
 Using Animate.css you would pass a object like this:

 ```js
   {